Make the switch to PLNU

 Who can I talk to about transferring?

 Each prospective student is matched with an admissions counselor.
 Your admissions counselor is not an academic adviser, but will be able to assist you with the application process and familiarize you with PLNU.
 They also will be able to request a transcript evaluation on your behalf.
-The transfer student admission counselor is Matt Julia.

 What is the cost and how do I get financial aid?